Jarvis-X/Swarms-Course-Projects/README.md

   - ## HIGHLIGHT: It is possible to have suboptimal actions if we blindly find the *first* action corresponding to the maximum value function.
 Therefore, when extracting the actions, I further discouraged repetitive motions of the robots (such as a deadlock in-and-out motion of two robots around one target) and encouraged the robots if their intended next move is towards the target.
 Moreover, I shuffled the sequence of the actions related to the maximum value function to avoid more rare dead lock.
 * Sixth cell: deprecated visualization, for debugging only now.
 * Seventh cell: saving the value functions to local storage for further inspection.
 See https://github.com/Jarvis-X/Swarms-Course-Projects/blob/main/Env4x4and4RobotsValueFunction.pickle for the example of the value function of 4 robots on a 4x4 map

+# SawStable: Final Project of using RL to drive an aerial vehicle to saw a workpiece
+* See https://www.overleaf.com/read/npmgnbrhdnzf for more information